blastZ/node-services-boilerplate/README.md

 ## 1. Easy to build your routes

-All configs in one file, for example:
+Set routes in `config/routes.ts` file, the basic usage like:

 ```ts
 {